ronniedroid/Wall-d/README.md

 -r restore last set Wallpaper(s)

--p Change colorscheme using pywal (Put wal -R in your autostart script to restore last set colorscheme)
+-p change colorscheme using pywal (Put wal -R in your autostart script to restore last set colorscheme)

+-b change betterlockscreen background.

 to use Wall-d you must define a wallpapers directory useing the `-d` flag.